tonyputi/runitonce/README.md

 ## Testing the application

-Access the address `http://localhost:8000` from your browser.
+You can access the address `http://localhost:8000` from your browser.
-The step number 3 will ensure that fake data is present on the db in order to test the application
+The installation step 3 will ensure that fake data is present on the db in order to test the application.

+You can access the address `http://localhost:8025` from your browser to access `mailhog` mail panel.

 ### Super admin access